dalvtor/langtons-ant/README.md

 ## Installation
 1. Clone this repo: `git clone https://github.com/dalvtor/langtons-ant.git`
-2. Change the working directory to this project: `cd LangstonAnt`
+2. Change the working directory to this project: `cd langston-ant`
 3. Since this project has dependencies (just one dependency to color the output to the terminal), it is better to create a virtual environment.
 This can be done by running ``virtualenv -p python3 env``.
 If you don't have virtualenv installed you can install it by running: ``pip install --upgrade virtualenv``
 4. Activate the virtual environment by running ``source env/bin/activate``